The fish in the Columbia River and its tributaries are of paramount importance to our people, our diet, and our health.

 The 8 Mile Ranch Project (8 Mile Ranch) restores habitat and hydraulic refuge for fish rearing and holding within one reach of the Chewuch River.
 The work performed provides fish habitat, stream complexity and restores a functional riparian zone in an area currently without...

-See attached memo for full agenda details.
+See attached file for further details.

 SAVE THE DATE: